Actionb/mizdb-tomselect/README.md

 ### Option creation

-To enable option creation in the dropdown, pass the URL pattern name of the add page of the given model to the widget.
+To enable option creation in the dropdown, pass the view name of the add view for the given model to the widget.
 This will add an 'Add' button to the bottom of the dropdown.

 ```python